centrahq/api-documentation/pages/06.plugins/16. post-purchase-upsell/docs.md

 ---

 ## Overview

 Upsell is an effective marketing tactic used by many stores to increase sales and revenues.
 It is a type of sales technique that encourages customers to purchase additional items when making a purchase.
 This feature allows customers to add products the order in one click, after they have already completed their checkout.

 ## What is required to enable Upsell?

-Currently, Upsell feature available in CheckoutAPI and ShopAPI for [Klarna Checkout v3 plugin](/centra-sections/settings/plugins/klarnacheckoutv3)

-Read how to enable Upsell feature for [Klarna Checkout v3 plugin](/centra-sections/settings/plugins/klarnacheckoutv3)
+Currently, Upsell feature available in CheckoutAPI and ShopAPI when using Klarna Checkout v3.
+Read how to enable Upsell feature for [Klarna Checkout v3 plugin](/centra-sections/settings/plugins/klarnacheckoutv3).

 ## How does Upsell feature work?